 Engineering design underpins all our undergraduate engineering courses and starts in week 1 with a focus on visual communication through formal engineering drawings, isometric views and design concept sketches.
 While not compulsory, we suggest you buy the following:

 - a Linex A3 Student Drawing Board or similar.
 View example from Amazon

 - pencils: mechanical pencils of two different thicknesses: 0.5mm and 0.9mm and a softer lead (HB and 2B are useful)

 - set squares and a protractor: both 30˚ and 45˚ will be needed (those found in school maths sets are generally too small - 200mm is more suitable)

-• Erasing Shield: this will be very useful in helping you to modify areas of a detailed drawing by covering the good lines so that you can easily rub out only those lines for redrawing
+- eraser and erasing shield: this will be very useful in helping you to modify areas of a detailed drawing by covering the lines you wish to retain so that you can easily erase only those you do not

 - a proper technical drawing compass with a thumb wheel for circles (>25mm <150mm)

 - circle template for smaller circles (<25mm)